 Goodwill is recorded upon completion of a business combination as the difference between the purchase price and the fair value of the net assets acquired.
-Subsequent to initial recognition, goodwill is not amortized but is tested for impairment during each fiscal year, or more often if events or circumstances, such as adverse changes in the business climate, indicate that there may be impairment.
+Subsequent to initial recognition, goodwill is not amortized but is tested for impairment annually, or more often if events or circumstances, such as adverse changes in the business climate, indicate that there may be impairment.